c6rbon/gmail_uploader/README.md

 * Most logs are to stdout, prefixed by the mail file for easy grepping.
 FAILED imports attempt to provide mail file, message number and Message-id so you can try again, or debug the mbox.
 * This generally relies on MBOXO parsing, but does a fallback check if there is a `Content-Length` field in the header.
 If there is, it will respect that.

-## Testing
+## Flags

-This supports a `-n` argument, which prevents actual message uploads, but will:
+* `-n` which prevents actual message uploads, but will:

   * parse the mailbox
   * print each message as it is parsed
   * output the base64 url encoded version of the message (useful for manually using the [API via a browser](https://developers.google.com/gmail/api/v1/reference/users/messages/import))

+* `-only_msgno` takes a series of comma deliniated message indices

+* `-print_encoded` only makes sense when used it `-n`; it will print the base64 email instead of clear.
+Usedul for manual API testing.

+* `-label` will attach a gmail label onto all uploaded messages

 ## Examples